hannutt/LearnLanguages/README.md

 The user can also listen to the question asked.
 The question is converted from text to speech using the JavaScript Web Speech API.
 The operation of the Web Speech API is implemented by a simple function that is executed when the user clicks a button.

+The application locates the user's country based on the IP address using the Geoapify API.
+After localization, the user can optionally change the language of the localized country to the language of the SpeechSynthesis API.

 The text-to-speech feature of this app can also repeat a translated question.
 For example, the program repeats a question translated into Spanish in Spanish, etc. This is done with a simple variable.
 When the user selects a language from the html selection component, the onChange event handler sends the language code of the selected language to the function that implements the speaking.
 The language "value" attribute of each Select component is the language code for that language, which is passed to the function when the user selects the language.